Why Patent Prior Art Search is Crucial in Pharmaceutical Literature for Effective IP Strategy

 After identification of important classes, we can use them in various ways by combining them with keywords, or even combining two different classes.
 However, it is always preferable to use a set of keywords and a set of classes which are of two different aspects.
 Therefore, an overall holistic approach can be used to search these patents.
 In the above case, we have taken the class for indication and then used the term sets for compounding.
 Similarly, various strategies can be developed using the term sets and the IPC or CPC classes.

-Additional searches
+3. Additional searches

 Apart from keyword-based and class-based search, there are also other searches like assignee-based searches that identify the assignees in the literature.
 Inventor-based searches are employed in the pharmaceutical literature to identify inventors, research groups or labs that are working on specific indications.
-Further, citations searches have always been an integral part of prior art searching.
+Further, citations searches have always been an integral part of patent prior art search.
 They identify closely related prior arts that are not captured via keywords/classes, especially patents in other languages/old references and patents with broad inventions.

 Some of the popular sources used by Sagacious IP for keywords, for classes, for assignees and other drug related information include PubChem, ChemSpider, DrugBank, Espacenet, Google Patents, Orange Book, The Merck Index, etc. Further, research papers are another crucial resource that must be used at every stage while developing Term Sets and analyzing references to understand the patents and the information disclosed in them.

-Structure-based searches
+4. Structure-based searches

 Case Study – Structure-based searches